-- The facial nerve (seventh cranial), connected to the ear canal and responsible for facial expression and the opening of the mouth.
+The facial nerve (seventh cranial), is connected to the ear canal and is responsible for facial expression and the opening of the mouth.

-- The glossopharyngeal nerve (ninth cranial) connected to the eustachian tube and the tympanic cavity and also responsible for sensations in the pharynx, soft palate, tongue, tonsils and the control of the reflexes of respiration and blood pressure and heart rate.
+The glossopharyngeal nerve (ninth cranial) is connected to the eustachian tube and the tympanic cavity and is also responsible for sensations in the pharynx, soft palate, tongue, tonsils, and the control of the reflexes of respiration and blood pressure, and heart rate.

 Our brain really is wired in such a way as to bestow particular importance on sound!

 Frequency Music This Week Heart Repair and Treatment Sound Therapy | Vagus Nerve Stimulation, Binaural Beats | Heart Healing by Good Vibes – Binaural Beats.